swellander/schools-in-session/readme.md

 ## Todo
+(Search: "TODO" or "QUESTION" to find specific locations)
 - [ ] rename action creators to UPDATE from UPDATE_SCHOOL
 - [ ] add babel stage-2 plugin
 - [x] rename Schools.js component to SchoolList.js
 - [ ] add automatic capitalization of names
-- [ ] figure out a way to connect schools and students (and viceversa) on client, rather than connecting them twice(redundantly) on server.
+- [ ] figure out a way to connect schools and students (and viceversa) on client, rather than connecting them twice(redundantly) on server (src/store/school.js 53:7)